 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

-Some mothers struggle to make enough milk.
-This is often true when a baby is not able to fully nurse and the mother needs to use a breast pump.
-When you combine hands on pumping and breast massage you can increase milk volume by 48%.
+Some people struggle to make enough milk for their baby.
+This is often true when your baby is not able to fully nurse and you need to use a breast pump.
+When you combine hands on pumping and massage you can increase milk volume by 48%.

 Start pumping with a hospital grade pump as soon as you can after your baby is born.

-Stroke both breasts from the outside in toward the nipples.
+Stroke from the outside in toward the nipples.
 Use a light touch to relax and help with your let down.

 Start your pump.
-Pump both breasts and keep massaging.
-A hands free pumping bra makes this easier.
+Pump and keep using gentle massage.
+A hands-free pumping bra makes this easier.

 Adjust the suction to the highest level that is comfortable for you.
 It should not hurt!
-If you feel pain with pumping, ask to see the lactation consultant or breastfeeding resource nurse.
+If you feel pain with pumping, ask to see the lactation consultant or nurse.

-You are finished when your breast feels soft and well drained.
+You are finished when the breasts feel soft and well drained.